rdio/jsapi-examples/now-playing/README.md

 Note that this app requires the "shared_playstate" permission, which you can ask for when you create your own app.

+Add `?pics=false` to the URL to just show the cover.

 # TODO

 ## High